-Teachers from Kindergarten through Grade 2 use the Journeys series to support delivery of the district Literacy curriculum.
+In the Kindergarten classes, teachers utilize the Tools of the Mind curriculum to provide our students with hands-on opportunities for students to develop their beginning Literacy and Math skills.
+Teachers of students in Grades 1 and Grade 2 use the Journeys series to support delivery of the district Literacy curriculum.
 In addition, classroom teachers utilize regular Guided Reading, Writer's Workshop and Reader's Workshop to support students in building literacy skills.
-Reader’s Workshop and Writer’s Workshop are also cornerstones of the Literacy program for students in grades 3 through 6.
-Students also work with several whole class novels as well as Guided Reading and leveled readers to provide students with a variety of tools to promote the development of literacy skills.
+Guided Reading, Writer’s Workshop, and Novel study are the cornerstones of the Literacy program for students in grades 3 through 8.
+Teachers also utilize leveled readers to provide students with a variety of tools to promote the development of literacy skills.
 Teachers assess student progress with running records and the DRA2 assessment.

 Classroom teachers focus on providing students with engaging, high level tasks that promote the development of independent thinking and reasoning skills in Math.
 Teachers seek to support students in developing fluency with numbers and mathematical operations.

-As the school transitions into a fully formed theme school for the arts over the next several years, we are excited to continue our existing partnerships with groups such as George Street Playhouse with whom we have in-school theater residencies with teaching artists, and Carolyn Dorfman Dance Company which provides a vibrant dance residency for students in our upper grades.
+As the school transitions into a fully formed theme school for the arts over the next several years, we are excited to continue our existing partnerships with groups such as George Street Playhouse with whom we have in-school theater residencies with teaching artists.
 The school has an ongoing partnership with The Civic League of Greater New Brunswick supporting students in after school programs.
-In addition, students and teachers will continue partnerships with the American Repertory Ballet and the New Jersey Symphony Orchestra.
-Our students will benefit from these and other experiences with professionals in the world of the arts as we provide students from Kindergarten through Grade 8 (in our expanded school after the two year expansion and renovation project) opportunities to be Prepared, Empowered, and Inspired Leaders and Lifelong Learners.
+In addition, students and teachers will continue partnerships with the American Repertory Ballet, The Zimmerli Museum, and the New Jersey Symphony Orchestra.
+Our students will benefit from these and other experiences with professionals in the world of the arts as we provide students from Kindergarten through Grade 8 opportunities to be Prepared, Empowered, and Inspired Leaders and Lifelong Learners.